DCC-EX/website/docs/notes/rewrite.md

 ## The bottom line

-So while maintaining proper deference to Gregg Bermann's original concept of an inexpensive Control Station based on the Arduino platform, we don't want to do a disservice to DCC++ EX or develpers like Chris Harlow (UkBloke) and David Cutting (David Cutting) who brought a new vision to the project and who used very little of the original code.
+So while maintaining proper deference to Gregg Bermann's original concept of an inexpensive Command Station based on the Arduino platform, we don't want to do a disservice to DCC++ EX or develpers like Chris Harlow (UkBloke) and David Cutting (David Cutting) who brought a new vision to the project and who used very little of the original code.
 This is NOT DCC++ v2.0, this is a completely new, yet API and feature compatible Command Station.
 And just a tease: What Command Station would be complete without a wireless Cab Controller that speaks DCC++?
 Keep looking at our web page for new announcments.

 ## Thanks